Shirley Maddock: Personal life and family

 In 1965, Maddock married Michael Easther (a Hamilton general practitioner, a Waikato Times crossword designer, and long-time Hamilton Operatic Society member).
 They had two sons and a daughter.
-Maddock's son Richard is the head of the Department of Physics at the University of Auckland, her daughter Elisabeth played the role of Carla Crozier on television show Shortland Street from 1995 to 1996, and her son Philip is a Waikato organic farmer.
+Maddock's son Richard is a Professor and former Head of Department in the Department of Physics at the University of Auckland, her daughter Elisabeth played the role of Carla Crozier on television show Shortland Street from 1995 to 1996, and her son Philip is a Waikato organic farmer.

 In 2018, Maddock's daughter Elisabeth Easther was the host of a remake of Islands in the Gulf for TVNZ during which she visited places that her mother had visited and re-interviewed surviving interviewees.
 Reviewer Greg Bruce, writing in The New Zealand Herald, gave the show a positive review, and noted: "The regular references and old footage may drive you, as they did me, to the NZ on Screen archives to watch the entire first episode from Easther's mum's 1964 series.
 Once there, you'll realise, as I did, that you've stumbled on a small masterpiece."